 Karen Bondarchuk will present a Gallery Talk on her exhibition at The Brinton on May 2, at 7 PM.
 This event is sponsored by the Woodson Art Museum, The Brinton Museum and Dementia Friendly Wyoming, funded in part through a grant by Administration for Community Living.
 Karen Bondarchuk and Heather Comstock will be at SAGE Community Arts in Sheridan on May 2 at 10 AM to meet with persons caring for someone with dementia.
 Bondarchuk will be available to take questions about her artistic experience as it relates to the topic of dementia and Heather Comstock will facilitate a discussion about resiliency and finding meaning and hope in “ambiguous loss” while caring for someone living with dementia.
 Karen Bondarchuk’s Gallery Talk on May 2 at The Brinton is free and open to the public.
 The SAGE Community Arts program is also free admission.

 Ergo Sum: A Crow a Day continues in the S. K. Johnston, Jr. Family Gallery at The Brinton Museum through June 10.

 Karen Bondarchuk (b.
-1964) is Associate Professor of Art at Western Michigan University.
+1964) is a Professor of Art at Western Michigan University.
 She studied at Nova Scotia College of Art and Design in Halifax, and The Ohio State University, Columbus.